reminia/translateit-btn/README.md

 # translateit-btn

-A button that can be added to html page to translate the content to any language.
+A button that can be added to html page to translate the content to any language.<br/>
 It's a companion of the backend [translateit](https://github.com/reminia/translateit) api.

 ## Usage